thayer/engs50/Resources/CodingStyle.md

 * Exception: in CS50 we recommend use of a function called `parse_args()`, and it's often cleanest for that function to exit when there are problems with command-line arguments.
 * Always initialize variables, either when they are created, or soon thereafter.
 Initialize pointers to NULL if target not yet known.
+* Use `typedef` to designate abstract data types and use a name that ends in `_t` e.g. person_t, car_t, queue_t, hashtable_t, bag_t etc.
+* When using pointers, use names that are suggestive of pointers: spacep, linep, endp, etc.
 * Declare function prototypes with type and name of formal parameters.
 * Avoid using global variables.
 If they are absolutely necessary, restrict their use to a single source file using the `static` keyword.
-* Avoid using `goto` unless absolutely necessary - you must have a *really* good reason for using a `goto`, in very exceptional cases.
+* Do not use using `goto` unless absolutely necessary - you must have a *really* good reason for using a `goto`, in very exceptional cases.
 * Avoid preprocessor macros; `#define` macros tend to be a source of difficult bugs.
 Instead, use `const` for constants and use real functions (or inline functions if you must).
 * Don't use "magic" numbers in your code.